 Lt.
-Jason Harvey recently completed one of the toughest challenges available for local law enforcement officers: the FBI National Academy.
+Andrew Copeland recently completed one of the toughest challenges available for local law enforcement officers: the FBI National Academy.
 In mid-March, Lt.
-Harvey and two other Oregon law enforcement officer completed a ten-week training session at the FBI National Academy in Quantico, Virginia.
+Copeland and two other Oregon law enforcement officers completed a ten-week training session at the FBI National Academy in Quantico, Virginia.

 There is a highly competitive process that local law enforcement officers must go through before being selected for this honor.
 That process includes a nomination by a supervisor; interviews of the candidate and co-workers to determine leadership skills and abilities; a background check; a determination of physical fitness; and the support of former National Academy graduates within the candidate's organization.